andrewhinshaw/cs-532-software-engineering/README.md

 #### Administrator

-To protect the integrity of the inventory system, only administrators are able to access the all inventory page.
-This page provides details about the items in the inventory along with functionality to create, read, update, and delete inventory items as needed as well as open tickets for any issues with the inventory component.
+To protect the integrity of the inventory system, only administrators are able to access the inventory page.
+This page provides details about the items in the inventory along with functionality to create, read, update, and delete inventory items as needed.
+Additionally, administrators can open tickets for any issues with this component.

 ![Inventory page](https://i.postimg.cc/0yXPJ27n/inventory-admin.png)